webpack/webpack.js.org/content/concepts/configuration.md

 * import other files via `require(...)`
 * use utilities on npm via `require(...)`
-* use JS controlflow expressions i. e. the `?:` operator
+* use JavaScript control flow expressions i. e. the `?:` operator
 * use constants or variables for often used values
 * write and execute function to generate a part of the configuration